-Each of our NEOs (other than Mr. Cooper) was paid base salary in accordance with the terms of their respective employment arrangement for fiscal year 2022.
-Mr. Cooper was paid annual base salary of \$3,000,000 for fiscal year 2022.
-Following fiscal year 2022, the Company entered into a separation and consulting agreement with Mr. Cooper setting forth the terms of his compensation during the consulting period following his retirement from the Company on January 31, 2023.
+Each of our NEOs (other than Mr. Cooper) was paid a base salary in accordance with the terms of their respective employment arrangement for fiscal year 2023.
+Mr. Cooper was paid a salary at a rate of \$3,000,000 for fiscal year 2023 through his separation date on January 31, 2023, and continued payment of his base salary through September 30, 2023, during which time Mr. Cooper provided consulting services to the Company pursuant to his separation agreement.
 See "Summary of NEO Employment Arrangements-Employment Arrangements with Stephen Cooper" below.